 Medicare includes two plan options:

-- Original Medicare (Parts A and B) provides coverage of Medicare-approved doctors, hospitals, and other services.
+Original Medicare (Parts A and B) provides coverage of Medicare-approved doctors, hospitals, and other services.
 If you want prescription drug coverage, you must also purchase Part D through a private insurance company, and should do so during the Initial Enrollment Period to eliminate a possible late penalty.
 Costs and coverage vary from plan to plan.
-The estimated annual cost for Part D in 2017 is $238.
+The national base beneficiary premium for Part D in 2020 is $32.74; high-income beneficiaries will pay a higher premium based on income.
 Make sure that your prescription drugs are covered by the plan selected.

 Compare the two plan options to determine which best fits your medical circumstances.